Taiping railway station

-The Taiping railway station (Stesen keretapi Taiping; Jawi: ستيسين کريتاڤي تايڤيڠ) is a Malaysian train station located at and named after the town of Taiping, Perak.
+The Taiping railway station is a Malaysian train station located at and named after the town of Taiping, Perak.

 Malaysia's first railway station was situated in Taiping and was opened in 1885 when the Taiping-Port Weld Railway Line, Malaysia's first, was opened.
 The current modern station is the third railway station to be built in Taiping.
 It was built as part of the Ipoh-Padang Besar Electrification and Double-Tracking Project which was completed in 2014.

-The station is on the West Coast Line and is a stop for both the KTM ETS services between Segamat and Padang Besar, and between Ipoh and Padang Besar since the two services commenced on 11 July 2015 and 10 July 2015 respectively, as well as the Bukit Mertajam-Padang Rengas route of the KTM Komuter Northern Sector line.
+The station is on the KTM West Coast Line and is a stop for both the KTM ETS inter-city services since 10 July 2015 and the KTM Komuter Northern Sector's Ipoh-Butterworth Line.

 Location and locality

-Taiping station is situated exactly at Jalan Stesen, close to the town centre.
-Given its status as a historical town, Taiping locates some popular landmarks such as Taiping Lake Gardens and Zoo Taiping.
+Taiping station is situated on Jalan Stesen, close to the town centre.
+Given its status as a historical town, Taiping is home to some popular attractions such as Taiping Lake Gardens and Zoo Taiping.

-Taiping station is considered the central station for the entire Larut Matang and Selama district, which include towns of Batu Kurau, Changkat Jering, Kuala Sepetang, Trong and so on, with both Komuter and ETS services make their stop here.
-However for Komuter, Kamunting has its own station which helps cover the northern part of the district.
+Taiping station is considered the central station for the entire Larut, Matang and Selama District, which includes the towns of Kamunting, Batu Kurau, Changkat Jering, Kuala Sepetang, and Trong.
+Kamunting itself its own station which serves the northern part of the district, but is only served by KTM Komuter services.